MoreMcmeta/core/README.md

 # MoreMcmeta
 ![MoreMcmeta logo](https://github.com/soir20/MoreMcmeta/blob/main/src/main/resources/moremcmeta-logo-black.png?raw=true)

-With **MoreMcmeta**, animate Minecraft entity, GUI, and map textures with the `.mcmeta` format—just like block and item textures.
+With **MoreMcmeta**, animate Minecraft mob, environment, GUI and more textures with the `.mcmeta` format—just like block and item textures.

 This means:
 * more possibilities for resource packs